therecursivearchitect/Sovereign_AI-OS-SAIOS-/README.md

 * Reduces output variance through structured procedural scaffolding
 * Maintains cross-session coherence within platform limits

-SAIOS does not modify model weights, inference engines, or platform APIs.
+SAIHV does not modify model weights, inference engines, or platform APIs.
 Instead, it constrains probabilistic model behavior into a structured, policy-aligned execution envelope using deterministic procedural scaffolds embedded in conversational context.

 This repository provides a public, IP-safe description of the architecture.
 All proprietary construction methods and invariants remain confidential.